 You should discuss your options with your concentration advisor and potential thesis advisors to determine which option is best for you and your proposed topic.
 The ES Committee makes the ultimate decision on what you will do to complete your W3 including whether you will complete ENVR 450 or a thesis, and, if you complete a thesis, whether you will do a one or two-semester thesis, the semester in which a one-semester thesis will be written, and whether or not you may pursue honors.
 Doing an honors thesis requires exceptional effort and dedication, and there are several steps in this process.
 See the section on Honors Theses in Environmental Studies for the full details.

-In order to produce a successful thesis, you must begin the prescribed process during the winter semester of your junior year, prior to your initial enrollment in ENVR 457 or ENVR 458.
-Students who spend second semester of their junior year abroad must consult with their concentration advisor and submit a Thesis Pre-Proposal before or during the semester spent away from the college.
-Any students with Pre-Proposals deemed to be unacceptable must work with their concentration advisor to prepare a new proposal by the First Monday of Fall Semester of their senior year.
+In order to produce a successful piece of capstone-level writing, you must begin the prescribed process during the winter semester of your junior year, prior to your initial enrollment in ENVR 450, 457 or 458.
+Students who spend second semester of their junior year abroad should consult with their concentration advisor before the semester spent away from the college since the application for the W3 option must be submitted during winter semester of the junior year.
+Any students with an application deemed to be unacceptable must work to revise their application prior to the end of the junior academic year, so that the student can be assigned to ENVR 450, 457, or 458 prior to the senior year.
+Students who are assigned to the thesis option may be required to submit a full thesis proposal by the First Monday of Fall Semester of their senior year.

 *The ES thesis pages owe a great deal to similar material produced by the Women and Gender Studies Program Committee, and the Environmental Studies Program Committee would like to gratefully acknowledge this contribution.